LearnersGuild/learning-os/game/al-system-stats.md

 100 - This is the next Gangnam Style

 ## Health Stats

-For the constructions of the following health stats, I used these two criteria
-* Health stat groups can be behaviorally optimized
-* Health stat groups can be objectively assessed through self-reflection and feedback from others
+The following Health Stats have a descriptor of a value (ie. Purpose) and a set of behaviors to be tracked.

-### Systemic Values (Health Stats)
+### Systemic Values

 #### Purpose
 * I maintain a definition of my purpose